 The New York Times publishes an article about Reed’s case, prompting discussions about morcellator risks and benefits.

-The Society of Gynecologic Oncology (SGO) issues a statement that health care providers should inform patients of risk and should not morcellate patients with possible cancer.
+The Society of Gynecologic Oncology (SGO) issues a statement that health care providers should inform patients of risks and should not morcellate patients with possible cancer.

-American Association of Gynecologic Laparoscopists (AAGL) creates a task force to examine the risks or power morcellators.
+American Association of Gynecologic Laparoscopists (AAGL) creates a task force to examine the risks of power morcellators.

 Temple University Hospital requires morcellation with a bag to catch tissue.
 Fibroids bigger than 7 inches must be removed whole, through a large incision.

 The Lancet calls for urgent attention to the risk of morcellation and calls the risk of spreading disease unacceptable.

 Brigham and Women’s Hospital requires doctors to morcellate tissue within a bag.